rosflight/rosflight_firmware/docs/user-guide/ros-setup.md

 # Installing/Setting up ROS

 You will need to install ROS on both the onboard computer and base station laptop.
-Check out the [Official ROS Installation](http://wiki.ros.org/ROS/Installation) page for details on how to do this.
+Check out the official [ROS Installation](http://wiki.ros.org/ROS/Installation) page for details on how to do this.

 Currently only the long-term support [ROS Kinetic](http://wiki.ros.org/kinetic/Installation) and [ROS Melodic](http://wiki.ros.org/melodic/Installation) releases are supported, with the recommended operating system being Ubuntu 16.04 and 18.04 respectively.
 If storage and/or hardware resources are limited on your onboard computer, you can install the bare-bones ROS package (e.g. `ros-kinetic-ros-base`) instead of the full desktop version.